 First, you’ll have to find out which of your skills can be used in your new industry.
 Read some job descriptions and see how your skills match up.
 Still unsure?
 Check out this article first: Basics of Transferable Skills

-Your resume objective goes at the top of your resume to highlight what type of job you’re seeking.
+Your skill summary goes at the top of your resume to highlight what type of job you’re seeking.
 The main purpose is to sell the reader on why you’re best for job.
-Use this space to make it clear how your former positions have given you the kills you need in the new field and for this job in particular.
+Use this space to make it clear how your former positions have given you the skills you need in the new field and for this job in particular.

 Add in Experience/Skills

 Instead of immediately listing every job you’ve had underneath your objective, instead list your skills and briefly put your experience.
 We’re telling the story of how you became the obvious choice for this position.
 Make it easy for the hiring manager to see how your soft skills at previous positions will help with this one.